Cervical Dysplasia (cont.)

 If the screening tests show abnormal appearing (dysplastic) cells, the results are given as one of the following categories:

 Further testing may be required if the screening test is abnormal.
 Further tests may include:

 Colposcopy, or a procedure that uses a microscope to visualize the cervix during a pelvic exam.
-Colposcopy can help identify abnormal areas on the cervix and is a safe procedure with no complications other than mild vaginal spotting of blood.
+Colposcopy can help identify abnormal areas on the cervix and is a safe procedure with no complications other than occasional mild vaginal spotting.

 Biopsies, or tissue samples for examination under the microscope, may be taken of suspicious areas seen during colposcopy.